 Based solely on the closing price of our common stock as reported by the Nasdaq Capital Market on March 3, 2022 (\$40.79) and the maximum number of shares that would have been available for awards as of such date under the 2022 Plan had it existed at that time, the maximum aggregate market value of the common stock that could potentially be issued under the 2022 Plan is \$227,310,841.
 The shares we issue under the 2022 Plan will be authorized but unissued shares, treasury shares or shares of common stock purchased in the open market or otherwise.
-The shares of common stock underlying any awards that are forfeited, expired or settled in cash (in whole or in part), under the 2022 Plan, the 2017 Plan, and the 2009 Plan (the 2009 Plan, the 2017 Plan and the 2019 Plan, the 2017 Plans") after December 31, 2021 will be added back to the shares of common stock available for issuance under the 2022 Plan.
-In the event that withholding tax liabilities arising from an award other than an option or stock appreciation right under the 2022 Plan, or, after December 31, 2021, an award other than an option or stock appreciation right under the 2022 Plan, or, after December 31, 2021, an award other than an option or stock appreciation right under the 2022 Plan, or, after December 31, 2021, an award other than an option or stock appreciation right under the 2022 Plan, will be added to the shares so tendered or withheld will be added to the shares subject to a stock option or stock appreciation right, and (ii) 1.5 shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares for each share subject to an award other than a stock option or stock appreciation right.
-Add(ii) 1.5 shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares for each share subject to
+The shares of common stock underlying any awards that are forfeited, expired or settled in cash (in whole or in part), under the 2022 Plan, the 2019 Plan, the 2017 Plan, and the 2009 Plan (the 2009 Plan, the 2017 Plan and the 2019 Plan, the "Prior Plans") after December 31, 2021 will be added back to the shares of common stock available for issuance under the 2022 Plan.
+In the event that withholding tax liabilities arising from an award other than an option or stock appreciation right under the 2022 Plan, or, after December 31, 2021, an award other than an option or stock appreciation right under any Prior Plan, are satisfied by the tendering of shares or by the withholding of shares by Vericel, the shares so tendered or withheld will be added to the shares available for awards under the 2022 Plan.
+Any shares that again become available for grant under the 2022 Plan will be added back as (i) one share for each share subject to a stock option or stock appreciation right, and (ii) 1.5 shares for each share subject to an award other than a stock option or stock appreciation right.
+Shares tendered or withheld for taxes with respect to options or stock appreciation rights will not be added back to the reserved pool under the 2022 Plan.
+Upon the exercise of a stock appreciation right that is settled in shares of common stock, the full number of shares underlying the award will be charged to the reserved pool.
+Additionally, shares tendered by a participant or withheld by Vericel in payment of the purchase price of an option and shares we reacquire on the open market or otherwise using cash proceeds from the exercise of options will not be added to the reserved pool.